 Regardless of how the search is invoked, we actually always run the DEFAULT search on the FOCUSED windowed.
 We simply CHANGE the DEFAULT search or the FOCUSED window before running the search in some cases.
 This creates a very consistent environment where you can jump from one search button to another without surprises.
-The last invoked search is always the current DEFAULT search and the last searched window is always the currently FOCUSED window (until you do something to change it), regardless of how the search was initiated.
+The last invoked search is always the current DEFAULT search and the window under the mouse is always the currently FOCUSED window.

 Search Manger Searches

 When you click on a search button in the search manager, the DEFAULT search is changed to that button's search and then the search is performed as usual (using this new DEFAULT search).
-This has the same results as selecting the button's search from the Default search selection pull-down and then clicking on the Global Search button. (see: Search Manager)
+However, the search will be performed on the Waveform View of the currently focused Link Group. (see: Search Manager)